SyMind/rspackify/README.md

 ## 🚧 Using with [Taro](https://github.com/nervjs/taro)

-For instance, to build a Taro project targeting weapp, you update your `package.json` as follows:
+To build a Taro project targeting Weapp, update your `package.json`:

 ```json
 {